 The IPCC is in the process of developing a formal procedure for acknowledging potential errors of fact that might change the scientific content of assessments.
-In the case of addressing such a potential error of fact, the individuals tasked with responsibility for leading the process of handling errors, as identified by the IPCC Protocol for Addressing Errors in Previous Assessment Reports, should work closely with the senior communications manager on a timely and cogent response.
+In the case of addressing such a potential error of fact, the Executive Committee, which has the responsibility of overseeing the process of handling errors, as identified by the IPCC Protocol for Addressing Possible Errors in IPCC Assessment Reports, Synthesis Reports, Special Reports or Methodology Reports, should work closely with the Senior Communications Manager on a timely and cogent response.
 If an error is identified, it should be addressed in a forthright manner, corrected, and formally acknowledged.

-Though a full response is likely to take more time than allowed by the media cycle, it is however important to quickly communicate to the Media, as well as national focal points, that the issue is being examined according to the forthcoming IPCC Protocol for Addressing Errors in Previous Assessment Reports.
+Though a full response is likely to take more time than allowed by the media cycle, it is however important to quickly communicate to the Media, as well as government Focal Points, that the issue is being examined according to the forthcoming IPCC Protocol for Addressing Possible Errors in IPCC Assessment Reports, Synthesis Reports, Special Reports or Methodology Reports.